Bond Issue 2017

 Frequently Asked Questions

-Why is a Bond Issue Necessary?
+Why was a Bond Issue Necessary?

 - Edmond Public Schools continues to grow by approximately 500 students each year.
 We must continue to add new facilities as well as maintain the existing ones to meet the demands of this rapid growth.